The Internet of Things on AWS – Official Blog

 Implementation example: Smart Thermostat (Class I important product)

 Securely implementing a smart thermostat as a Class I product under the EU CRA begins with its design and development.
-AWS customers can use AWS IoT Core’s just-in-time Registration (JITR) for secure provisioning, while using AWS Secrets Manager to handle certificate management.
+AWS customers can use AWS IoT Core’s just-in-time Registration (JITR) for secure provisioning, while using AWS Certificate Manager to handle certificate management or AWS IoT Core directly when using certificates managed by AWS IoT.
 Access control can be enforced through AWS IoT policies to ensure proper authorization.

 Data protection is implemented through multiple security layers.
 AWS IoT Core enforces TLS 1.2 encryption for secure data transmission while strict topic access controls govern data access.
 In addition, AWS IoT Device Defender provides continuous security monitoring to detect and prevent potential threats.

-AWS IoT Device Management can manage the device lifecycle through the required 5-year minimum support period.
+Customers can use AWS IoT Device Management to manage the device lifecycle through the required 5-year minimum support period.
 This includes maintaining device security through secure over-the-air (OTA) updates with signed firmware and tracking software states to maintain version control.

-The vulnerability handling framework consists of multiple integrated components.
-AWS IoT Device Defender performs continuous security metric monitoring while Amazon EventBridge enables automated incident detection.
-AWS CloudWatch and Amazon Simple Notification Service (Amazon SNS) handle security alerts.
-AWS Lambda implements automated remediation actions, which includes certificate revocation or device quarantine when security issues are detected.
+AWS IoT Device Defender can help customers perform continuous security metric monitoring while Amazon EventBridge can enable customers to implement automated incident detection.
+AWS CloudWatch and Amazon Simple Notification Service (Amazon SNS) can enable customers to set up security alerts.
+Customers can use AWS Lambda to implement automated remediation actions, which could include certificate revocation or device quarantine when security issues are detected.

 Looking ahead: The impact of CRA on IoT security

-For AWS IoT customers, this regulatory framework presents a compliance requirement that must be met.
-It also creates a strategic opportunity to enhance security practices and build stronger trust with end-users through certified compliance measures.
+AWS IoT customers must review the CRA to determine their compliance obligations under the Act.
+The CRA also creates a strategic opportunity to enhance security practices and build stronger trust with end-users through certified compliance measures.

 The regulation excludes specific domains that already have comprehensive regulatory frameworks.
-Medical devices fall under the Medical Devices Regulation (MDR), while automotive systems follow (EU) 2019/2144 standards.
-The CRA covers all other connected devices with digital elements.
+For example, medical devices fall under the Medical Devices Regulation (MDR), while automotive systems follow (EU) 2019/2144 standards.
+The CRA covers products with digital elements at a broader level.
 This broad scope demonstrates how the regulation will shape the future of IoT security and product development.

 Organizations leveraging AWS IoT solutions should view CRA compliance as an investment in product quality and market competitiveness.
-CRA standards will help establish a more secure and reliable IoT ecosystem, which will benefit both manufacturers and consumers while raising the bar for IoT security across the industry.
+CRA standards will help establish more secure and reliable IoT products, which will benefit both manufacturers and consumers while raising the bar for IoT security across the industry.

 Conclusion